petershin/liferay-learn/docs/dxp/latest/en/system-administration/configuring-liferay/managing-countries.md

 {bdg-secondary}`Available Liferay DXP 7.4 U36/Liferay Portal 7.4 GA36 and above`

-Liferay ships with a list of available countries as defined by the [ISO 3166 Standard](https://www.iso.org/iso-3166-country-codes.html).
-If you have a need to modify an existing entry or add a new entry, use the Countries Management App.
+Liferay contains a list of available countries as defined by the [ISO 3166 Standard](https://www.iso.org/iso-3166-country-codes.html), but you can use the Countries Management app to modify an existing entry or add a new entry.

 ## Enable the Countries Management App

 By default, the Countries Management App is hidden from the UI.
 To enable the UI,

 1. Add the following property to your [`portal-ext.properties`](../../installation-and-upgrades/reference/portal-properties.md) file:

    `feature.flag.LPS-122223=true`

-   If using Docker, use the following [`Environmental Variable`](../../installation-and-upgrades/installing-liferay/using-liferay-docker-images/configuring-containers.md#portal-properties) upon first startup:
+   If using Docker, use the following [`Environment Variable`](../../installation-and-upgrades/installing-liferay/using-liferay-docker-images/configuring-containers.md#portal-properties) upon first startup:

    `--env LIFERAY_FEATURE_PERIOD_FLAG_PERIOD__UPPERCASEL__UPPERCASEP__UPPERCASES__MINUS__NUMBER1__NUMBER2__NUMBER2__NUMBER2__NUMBER2__NUMBER3_=true`

 1. Restart your server.
-The app is now visible.
+The app now appears.

    ![See the Countries Management app in the UI.](./managing-countries/images/01.png)